blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 This meant that I could now refer to the "abbreviated" snapshot of any post.
 All I had to do now was to define a `Rule` to compile posts specifically for the syndication feed.
 Hakyll also has support for this in the form of **versions**, in which one can compile different versions of the same thing and refer to them later on.

-So what I do in the "feed" version of the post compiler was to get the underlying `Identifier` for the given post and load the "abbreviated" snapshot of the version of that post that has no name --- i.e. the version of the post compiled by the regular post compiler.
+So what I do in the "feed" version of the post compiler was to get the underlying `Identifier` for the given post and load the "abbreviated" snapshot of the version of that post that has no name, i.e. the version of the post compiled by the regular post compiler.

 I then pass that snapshot to `pandocFeedCompiler` which is simply a more vanilla Pandoc compiler that removes the table of contents sentinel value I use, doesn't generate the table of contents, doesn't highlight code with Pygments, and uses regular superscripts etc. instead of MathJax: